Solar power on a boat: easy, right?

 What do you need?

-You must know what equipment you need to purchase the correct solar equipment.
+To purchase the correct solar equipment, you must know what equipment you are running on your boat.
 This simple but crucial step can easily be overlooked because finding out what you need takes some work.
-In essence, you need to determine the power consumption of your boat.
+In essence, you need to determine your boat’s power consumption.

-You’ll need to do this first to determine the number and size of solar panels you need and your battery bank’s size.
+You’ll need to do this first to determine the number and size of solar panels you need and the size of your battery bank.
 So, how do you measure how power-hungry your boat is?

 Simple: all equipment on your boat is rated in terms of power consumption expressed in Watts.
-For example, consider your regular household 25W lightbulb or your 2,000W (2KW) toaster.
+Consider your regular household 25W lightbulb or your 2,000W (2KW) toaster.

-Look at the main electricity chompers on your boat, like your fridges or freezers, lighting, instruments, wifi router, TV, etc… Give this serious attention to ensure you do not underpower your boat or overwhelm your wallet.
+Please look at the main electricity chompers on your boat, like your fridges or freezers, lighting, instruments, WIFI router, TV, etc… Give this serious attention to ensure you do not underpower your boat or overwhelm your wallet.
 In the end, you end up with a specific number of Watts.

 Naturally, you do not run your lights during the day; your TV may only be on for 4 hours per night, and your fan may only run in your cabin for 8 hours.
 So, when you identify your appliances and equipment in terms of wattage, you also need to know how many hours your equipment is on each day.
 You can do this in a simple spreadsheet to determine the total watts used in 24 hours expressed in watt-hours (Wh).

 So there you have it: your watts and your watt-hours in a nutshell.
-However, there are two more main players in your solar system.
+However, two more main players are involved in determining your solar system.

 The voltage on boats is usually 12 or 24 volts, but this can vary.
-The last player is Amps, which only shows up if your batteries run your equipment.
+The last player is Amps, which only appears if your batteries run your equipment.
 Let’s look at these two other players, what they do, and their relationship with watts.

 Here are the 3 players: